vkurup/kurup.org/blog/_posts/2005-07-05-google-pedometer.markdown

 date: 2005/07/05 00:00:00
 layout: post
 title: "Google Pedometer"
-categories: pedometer, maps, running, google, gps
+tags: pedometer maps running google gps
 ---

 I admit it.
 As a runner, I'm obsessive about my mileage.
 It's not that I'm obsessive about running and getting my mileage in.
 That would be a good thing.
 Once I do go for a run, I'm obsessive about knowing exactly how far I've run.